peter-bread/gamon/README.md

 ## Set up

-See [this guide](https://github.com/peter-bread/git-ssh-management) for a detailed set up guide.
+See [this guide](https://github.com/peter-bread/git-ssh-management) for a setting up the required file structure.

 > In future releases, I hope to automate much of the set up process.
+>
+> *Or change it entirely...*

 You need to set `GAM_REPO_ROOT_DIR`, the path where all of **your** git repositories will be stored.